HanimHank/recircle-cup/_posts/2017-11-08-menstrual-cup-virginity.markdown

 Girls are worried their hymen will ‘break’ if they use a menstrual cup, since it has to be folded and inserted inside your vagina.

 Some hymens will already be stretched or ‘torn’ before you have sexual intercourse, from a variety of activities like horse riding or other strenuous sports.
-For some girls, having sexual intercourse for the first time won’t break the hymen and there won’t be any blood.
-And sometimes, even after sexual intercourse, a hymen can be elastic enough to just stretch and not tear, with no bleeding.
+And for some girls, after sexual intercourse, a hymen can be elastic enough to just stretch and not tear, causing no bleeding.

 So, we know that checking the hymen is not a reliable way to see if a girl is a virgin or not.
 If you know that, you can begin to get comfortable with the idea of using a menstrual cup.